whitneylosinski/PyBer_Analysis/README.md

 ![Weekly_Fares Chart](Analysis/Fig8.png)

-## Summary: Based on the results, provide three business recommendations to the CEO for addressing any disparities among the city types.
+## Summary:

-Based on the data, I have three business recommendations to address disparities among the city types.
+Based on the data, I have three business recommendations which address disparities among the city types.
 My recommendations are as follows:

-  1. Reduce the number of drivers in urban cities. - There are more drivers in urban cities than there are total rides which is driving the average fare per driver way down and likely also reducing the
+  1. **Reduce the number of drivers in urban cities.** There were more drivers in urban cities than there were total rides.
+This makes ride sharing very accessible in urban neighborhoods but it is driving down the average fare per driver.
-  2. Increase fares in urban cities. - There seems to be a higher demand for ride sharing in urban areas
+  2. **Add drivers in rural and urban neighborhoods.** There were more rides than drivers in suburban and rural cities.
+Because of this, it's possible that there were other customers who wanted rides but were unable to gain access to a driver.
+Increasing the number of drivers would improve accessibility in suburban and rural areas, leading to more rides and an increase in total fares.
-  3. Reduce fares in suburban and rural cities. -
+  3. **Reduce fares in suburban and rural cities.** - Suburban and rural cities have higher average fare prices per ride than those in urban cities.
+Making ride sharing more affordable to suburban and rural neighborhoods may widen the customer base, creating more riders who use the service.
+This would lead to an increase in total rides and possibly an increase in total fares for suburban and rural neighborhoods.